stormlightlabs/volt/lib/README.md

 ## VoltX.css

 VoltX ships with an optional classless CSS framework inspired by Pico CSS and Tufte CSS.
-It provides beautiful, semantic styling without requiring any CSS classes—just write semantic HTML and it looks great.
+It provides beautiful, semantic styling without requiring any CSS classes.
+Just write semantic HTML and it looks great.
 It's perfect for prototyping.

 ### Features